agus4402/CharruaCraft/README.md

-# Urumod
+# CharruaCraft

 A mod featuring Uruguayan food, structures, and more!

 ## Description

-Urumod brings the rich culture and flavors of Uruguay into your Minecraft world.
+CharruaCraft brings the rich culture and flavors of Uruguay into your Minecraft world.
 From traditional dishes to iconic structures, discover and enjoy the unique aspects of Uruguayan life.

 ## Features